-1967 - At Abbey Road Studios in London, The Beatles mixed the new John Lennon song, "I Am the Walrus." which included the sound of a radio being tuned through numerous stations, coming to rest on a BBC production of William Shakespeare's "King Lear".
+1967 - At Abbey Road Studios in London, The Beatles mixed the new John Lennon song, "I Am the Walrus."
 Lennon composed the song by combining three songs he had been working on.
 When he learned that a teacher at his old primary school was having his students analyze Beatles' lyrics, Lennon added a verse of nonsense words.

 1976 - Enjoying his own birthday celebrations, Jerry Lee Lewis accidentally shot his bass player, Norman Owens, in the chest.
-Lewis had been blasting holes in an office door.
+He was attempting to shoot a soda bottle with his .357 Magnum.
 Owens survived but sued his boss.

 1989 - While on a motorcycle trip from Los Angeles to the Grand Canyon, Bruce Springsteen stopped in at a small saloon in Prescott, Ariz., and wound up jamming with the house band.
 The Boss and The Mile High Band burned through "Don't Be Cruel," "I'm On Fire," "Route 66" and a couple of other songs.
 One of the bartenders, Brenda Techanec, was talking about her problems paying her hospital bills.
 Springsteen overheard her and a week later she received $100,000 from Springsteen.

-1992, Stone Temple Pilots released their debut album Core, featuring the hit.
-"Plush".
+1992 - Stone Temple Pilots released their debut album Core, featuring the radio hit "Plush."
+The album sold over 8 million copies in America.
 In 2019, Rolling Stone ranked the album at No. 11 on its list of the "50 Greatest Grunge Albums."

 2013 - Ten million viewers tune in to the finale of the TV series Breaking Bad, which ended with "Baby Blue," a song by Badfinger.
 The song represents lead character Walter White's love of his creation: blue methamphetamine.
-The song, which came out in 1972, was about a guy who keeps his girl (his "baby blue") waiting too long and loses her.
-(Photo by Mark Davis/Getty Images)
+The song was written by Pete Ham, produced by Todd Rundgren, and released on Apple Records as a single in the U.S. in 1972, where it went to No. 14 on the charts.